1st in a series of investigations around the music industry record business death and the crime scene worthy of a CSI drama.

 Now in my second decade outside the record industry, I look into the world of music and find a business in atrophy that stumbles around like a spoiled child who had his trust fund shut off and looking to pick a fight with anyone perceived a threat to their party.

 Frankly, I am happy the record industry is in this current state.
-We are about to wrest control away from 3 decades of corporate record thugs.
+We are about to wrest control away from three decades of corporate record thugs.
 We are now unencumbered to discover more new artists, and discover more ways to connect and share artists and music than ever before.

 Today there are more business models for an artist to reach an audience than ever before and the opportunity to make a living as a performer is emerging.
 The record business is dead, but the record business still tries to lurch forward with their 30-year old business model.